 In cases where courses in other departments are to be used, the applicant must confirm with that department that the program is feasible.

-Typical individualized specializations where the program concentrates entirely on music include music history, music theory, composition, world music, jazz studies, recording techniques, and computer music and new media technology.
+Typical individualized specializations where the program concentrates entirely on music include composition, world music, jazz studies, and recording techniques.

 Applicants are admitted to this specialization only upon the recommendation of a committee of the music faculty after an in-depth examination for competence in music and/or other applicable fields, and a review of application documents.